 HDFS is mainly designed to store a huge amount of information (terabytes or petabytes) across a large number of machines in a cluster.
-It always maintaining some common characteristics, like data reliability, runs on commodity hardware, using blocks to store a file or part of that file, utilize ‘write once read many’ model.
+It always maintaining some common characteristics, like data reliability, runs on commodity hardware, using blocks to store a file or part of that file, utilize the ‘write once read many’ model.

 HDFS below architecture with the concept of Name Node and Data Node.

 1. The responsibility of the Name Node (Master)